JakeSteam/blog-personal/_posts/2023-11-25-idle-iktah-tips-faqs-and-endgame-guides.md

 That being said, you'll be creating a *lot* of potions.
 I created thoudsands of Headhunter Potions for quite good XP, and Major Attack Potions for use in enchanting.
 This can be a tricky skill to level up in bulk.

+Other members on the Discord recommend using Seeker's Potions whilst Woodcutting Cedar trees, and obtain large quantities of Pine Knots.
+These can then be used to create large quantites of oil, useful for both fast Alchemy XP and fast training of other skills (via lanterns).

 ##### **40. Carpentry**

 Make boxes!
 Although creating the planks and bars can take a while (although both are OK XP by themselves), creating storage boxes can be some of the highest XP in the game.
 In addition, they are useful for inventory management.